By Archie Drake

 Recent events here in London have highlighted the great service which LAS delivers for us all under the most difficult of circumstances.
 We are proud to be involved in a small way in supporting LAS with our investigation into how its information resourcing can be improved, and look forward to developing our initial observations into fully developed recommendations both for LAS and for other services facing similar demands and constraints.

-Archie Drake is a Research Fellow at the Policy Institute.
+Archie Drake is a Research Associate at the Policy Institute.

 DASH is funded by the Economic & Social Research Council (ESRC) grant ref.
 ES/P011160/1 (April 2017 – March 2018).
 Principal Investigator: Dr Elizabeth I Sklar.